Local history - Davenham in Great Malvern then and now

 If you wondered why Dyson Perrins school is so named, you will find the answer below.

 Davenham is the name of a mansion in Graham Road, Great Malvern in the county of Worcestershire, England - now a care home.
 It was built about 1860 by local builder George McCann.
 George had earlier built St Mary's Church at Guarlford in 1845 to a design by Thomas Bellamy and his name is also on the building plans of Guarlford National School.
+He may also have been involved with the building of Madresfield school and church.

 At the gate adjoining the drive to Davenham there is a lodge.
 Click to see photo of Davenham Lodge